Ocheretovich/node/README.md

 ## Usage

 > **Note**:
-> - It is currently not possible to run the nodes with the `--op-network` flag until the configs for Lisk have been merged to the [superchain-registry](https://github.com/ethereum-optimism/superchain-registry).
+> - It is currently not possible to run the nodes with the `--op-network` flag until the open PRs for adding configs for [Lisk Sepolia](https://github.com/ethereum-optimism/superchain-registry/pull/506) and [Lisk Mainnet](https://github.com/ethereum-optimism/superchain-registry/pull/502) are merged into the [superchain-registry](https://github.com/ethereum-optimism/superchain-registry).
-> - Currently, due to ongoing changes in the above repo, addition of new chains to the registry have been paused.
-Once the maintenance is over, we will submit PRs to add the config for both Lisk Sepolia and Lisk Mainnet.

 ### Clone the Repository